grantymartin/the-monkees/README.md

 When first uploading my site to git hub I found that the images/video and sound would'nt appear on the public site but worked perfectly well on the Cloud 9 preview site.
 After working with my tutor we descovered it was due to the reason all the images were set as relative links when they should really be absolute.

+When analysing the site after it was deployed my mentor helped to point out problem when the site was deployed on a larger screen.
+On the "our story" page the imaged that is floating to the right of the text would disrub the images at the botton of the screen as they not in a seperate div.
+Also on the same page he pointed out that the quotes section had too much space between so I set a max-width and set {margin: 0px auto;} which meant the quotes would be together and the site would look much better.

 ### Credits:
-All the information was taken from the following sites: https://en.wikipedia.org/wiki/The_Monkees https://www.brainyquote.com/authors/peter_tork https://www.brainyquote.com/search_results?q=Michael+Nesmith
+All the information was taken from the following sites:

+https://en.wikipedia.org/wiki/The_Monkees
+https://www.brainyquote.com/authors/peter_tork
+https://www.brainyquote.com/search_results?q=Michael+Nesmith